VeldaKiara/Machine_Learning/README.md

 ```

 c.
 Argmin and argmax<br>
-It is useful to figure out the actual indexes of the minimum and maximum elements.
-To do this, we use the np.argmin and np.argmax functions.
+It is useful to figure out the actual indexes of the minimum and maximum elements.<br>
+To do this, we use the np.argmin and np.argmax functions.<br>
 Example usages of np.argmin and np.argmax.
 Note that the index of element -6 is index 5 in the flattened version of arr:<br>
 ``` python
 arr = np.array([[-2, -1, -3],